Post

 As always, when tasked with a tough decision – the scorecard method is your friend.
 I listed all features that mattered to me in a table, assigned weight factors based on my priorities, and scored each candidate with a 1-5 rating based on its compliance/performance:

 With everything factored in, going with BRDRC was a no-brainer.
-It’s smaller, lights and offers significantly better bang-for-buck – though I did sacrifice some illumination compared to the Firehouse.
-That’s an acceptable trade-off, given that most low-light flights are planned to be indoors.
+It’s smaller, lightweight and offers better bang-for-the-buck – though I did sacrifice some illumination compared to the Firehouse.
+That’s an acceptable trade-off given that most low-light flights are planned to be indoors.

 Figuring Out a Mounting Solution